JoPaas/Behavioral-Cloning/writeup_report.md

 * normal_track.mp4 a video of one lap of the normal track
 * mountain_track.mp4 a video of one lap of the mountain track

+[//]: # (Image References)

+[image1]: ./examples/normal_tack_drive.jpg 'Normal Track Center'
+[image2]: ./examples/mountain_track_drive.jpg 'Mountain Track Right
+[image3]: ./examples/center.jpg 'Center Camera'
+[image4]: ./examples/left.png 'Left Camera'
+[image5]: ./examples/right.png 'Right Camera'
+[image6]: ./examples/right_lane.png 'Right Lane'
+[image6]: ./examples/center_cropped.png 'Center Image Cropped'

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```
 python drive.py model.h5
 ```

 On the normal track the car keeps to the center of the track and on the mountain track it keeps mostly on tie right lane, only in some sharp corners it briefly crosses the dashed center line.
 It never drives across the solid lines at the edges of the road though.
+The following images show scenes from the autonomous driving mode.

+![alt text][image1] ![alt text][image2]

 #### 3. Submission code is usable and readable